chillakalyan/riscv-boot-analysis/docs/gdb_debugging.md

-# Debugging RISC-V Boot with GDB
+# Debugging RISC-V Boot with GDB i

 QEMU provides debugging support that allows inspection of the processor state using GDB.